10 early warning signs of ERP disaster

 For years, cost savings and flexibility have been the key selling points for cloud services.
 But banking on savings — especially in staff resources — when undertaking ERP in the cloud can come back to haunt you.

-“Some organizations expect that moving to the cloud means that you do not need process owners and other internal support.
+“Some organisations expect that moving to the cloud means that you do not need process owners and other internal support.
 Internal governance and support are still needed for ERP, whether it is cloud or on-premises,” West Monroe Partners’ Hughes says.
 In fact, if your ERP project is developing new capabilities, you will likely need additional support in analytics and related functions regardless of where those capabilities reside.

 Evaluate cost reduction claims with a measure of skepticism as you develop business cases for ERP projects.
 One may assume that a department’s staff can be eliminated due to ERP efficiency improvements when moving to the cloud, but that analysis may be based on out-of-date job description documents.
 In fact, your business users may be even more reliant on their ERP support staff to engage.